Rio Grande Headwaters Restoration Project

 Billings Ditch (complete)

-Needs Identified: The diversion dam and river headgate are in poor condition and present a boating hazard.
-Frequent maintenance of the feeder ditch results in in adverse effects on water quality and riparian and aquatic habitat.
-Debris build-up at the headgate inhibits water flow and presents a constant maintenance challenge.
+Needs Identified: The diversion dam and river headgate were in poor condition and presented a boating hazard.
+Frequent maintenance of the feeder ditch resulted in in adverse effects on water quality and riparian and aquatic habitat.
+Debris build-up at the headgate inhibited water flow and presented a constant maintenance challenge.

 Components: